librazhd7/gentoo/README.md

 ### why
 * keep track of all changes made to my system and resources used along the way
-* keep an offline copy of the repository on standby as reference
+* keep an online/offline copy of the repository on standby as reference
-* installing a source based distribution like gentoo and reading docs all day has seriously sharpened my way around linux
+* installing a source based distribution like gentoo and reading docs all day sounded fun

 ### features
 - [x] ~amd64